zd3nik/SubSim/protocol.md

     V|SUB_COUNT|3         |  Setting Name  = SUB_COUNT
                           |  Setting Value = 3

 To reiterate: the 3 messages shown above would be sent to each player that connected to the game server.
-This is what each player would receive from the server immediately after connecting (note the inclusion of the new-line `\n` character at the end of each message):
+This is what each player would receive from the server immediately after connecting (note the inclusion of a new-line `\n` character at the end of each message):

     C|1.0.0|Example Game|50|30|2\n
     V|TURN_TIMEOUT|60000\n